SyncfusionExamples/load-custom-view-cell-in-listview/README.md

-# How to load custom ViewCell in Xamarin.Forms ListView?
+# How to load custom view cell in Xamarin.Forms ListView?
-This example demonstrate how to load custom ViewCell in Xamarin.Forms ListView.
+This example demonstrate how to load custom view cell in Xamarin.Forms ListView.

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##